MathieuUrstein/HEIG.AMT.Gamification/README.md

 4. Still at the root of the project, run `python -m unittest discover tests`.
 5. The results of the unit tests are displayed.

+*Note : you can skip running concurrency tests, which take quite some time, by setting GAMIFICATION_SKIP_CONCURRENCY_TESTS*

 # Authors